 While we wait for the video of the first single, "Unwrap You at Christmas," to arrive, take a moment to catch up on all things Christmas Party in the archives of the Live Almanac!

-Here The Monkees pose at Mike's home in the Hollywood Hills in December 1968.
-They are in a tree house built for Mike's son, Christian.
+Here The Monkees pose at Michael's home in the Hollywood Hills in December 1968.
+They are in a tree house built for Michael's son, Christian.